 (Lyrics by Andy Razaf, Music by Fats Waller)

 Alto Sax- Matt Catingub

 The opening track from mom's "Mavis" LP.
 Arranger Marty Paich decided to not use a piano 95% of the time on this record, and only possible because of my mother's incredible musical pitch.
 With that I decided, in part, to mirror that concept, and also get a chance to feature my dear friend Kevin Axt on bass, who accompanied my mom for many years.

 A shout-out to mom's time at Capitol Records.
-But this version of this song is special in that Capitol Records founder, and legendary songwriter Johnny Mercer, composed two extra line of luyrics especially for my mom, and I have included those in my arrangement!
+But this version of this song is special in that Capitol Records founder, and legendary songwriter Johnny Mercer, wrote some extra lines of lyrics especially for my mom, and I have included those in my recording!

 "Tenor Sax"- Matt Catingub